 Do not take this medicine if:

 You have or have had any of the following:

 a medical condition that is causing bleeding such as a stomach ulcer or bleeding within

 severe liver disease

-You are breast-feeding, clopidogrel may pass into human breast milk
+You are breast-feeding or intend to breast-feed.
+Clopidogrel may pass into human breast